Hi there, we see you're using OS, why not try our app?

-- We need 600 new donors a day to keep the country running
+We need nearly 400 new donors a day to keep the country running

-- We need 6,000 donations every day to collect the blood patients’ need
+We need nearly 5,000 donations every day to collect the blood patients’ need

 Blood donation saves lives.
 Each donation is a precious and generous gift which can save or improve the lives of up to three seriously ill adults (or six sick children).